Bring your binoculars and add to your bird list! There are 280 bird species in the Park and it's designated as a Global Important Bird Area.

 According to Audubon Magazine Estes Park is a "birder's paradise."

-Check our our events calendar for birding classes by the Rocky Mountain Nature Association, birdwalks by Rocky Mountain National Park naturalists and bird identification and banding classes by Scott Rashid, master bander and licensed bird rehabilitator.
+Check our our events calendar for birding classes by the Rocky Mountain Conservancy, birdwalks by Rocky Mountain National Park naturalists and bird identification and banding classes by Scott Rashid, master bander and licensed bird rehabilitator.

 Estes Park resident, Scott Roederer has published an excellent book, Birding: Rocky Mountain National Park, available online.